 Australian companies must align the remuneration of their officers and employees to encourage the management of non-financial risks and to promote a compliance culture within the organisation.
 As noted in the Final Report, culture, governance and remuneration reinforce each other, 84 for better or worse.
 APRA published a revised prudential standard on remuneration (CPS 511) in November 2020.
 85 It is intended that this prudential standard complements BEAR and FAR to regulate incentive plans.
 Significant financial institutions are required to establish an incentive arrangement from the second quarter of 2021.

 v Corporate responsibility and directors' duties

-On the basis that the interests of all stakeholders associated with the corporation converge in the longer term, boards are expected to focus on achieving long-term financial advantage.73 A company is more likely to obtain long-term financial advantage 'if the entity conducts its business according to proper standards, treats its employees well and seeks to provide financial results to shareholders that, in the long run, are better than other investments of broadly similar risk'.74
+On the basis that the interests of all stakeholders associated with the corporation are more likely to converge in the longer term, boards are expected to focus on achieving long-term financial advantage.87 A company is more likely to obtain long-term financial advantage 'if the entity conducts its business according to proper standards, treats its employees well and seeks to provide financial results to shareholders that, in the long run, are better than other investments of broadly similar risk'.88

 i Shareholder rights and powers